opensanctions/opensanctions/zavod/docs/tutorial.md

 crawlers to retrieve data, parse it and emit structured data about people or companies into a database.

+!!! info "Please note"
-**Note:** Before you contribute a crawler, please consider if you are willing to remain involved in its maintenance after having the code included in `zavod`.
+    Before you contribute a crawler, please consider if you are willing to remain involved in its maintenance after having the code included in `zavod`.
 Maintaining a crawler is an ongoing commitment, and the OpenSanctions team does not automatically assume that responsibility for code contributed by others.
 See our general [inclusion critera](https://www.opensanctions.org/docs/criteria/).

 1. Make sure you have [installed zavod](install.md).
 2. File a [GitHub issue](https://github.com/opensanctions/opensanctions/issues)